All Episodes

 But part of the problem is that we're not even able to reach common ground with the left on what constitutes substance we're talking about in the first place.

-So we're not talking about a lot of substance, and even if we were trying, we don't agree on what what is a substantial political debate or a worthwhile political debate at this point in time to be having.
+And even if we were trying, we don't agree on what is a substantial political debate or a worthwhile political debate at this point in time to be having.

 Where should we focus our energy and our attention?

-We'll be talking about Obamacare.
+Should we be talking about Obamacare?

-And all kinds of the whole Obamacare House of Cards is starting to fall apart, and the only way they're going to keep together is just shovel more taxpayer dollars into the bottom of it.
+And the only way they're going to keep together is to shovel more taxpayer dollars into the bottom of it.

 But I digress.

-I mean, maybe that's not such a big deal to you and your loved ones, your family, um, though I doubt it.
+I mean, maybe that's not such a big deal to you and your loved ones, your family, though I doubt it.

-I feel like health care matters to everybody.
+I feel like healthcare matters to everybody.

 Not a lot of talk about that.